Ryu Hayabusa: Ninja Gaiden series (1988-1992)

-Ninja Gaiden series (2004-2012)
+Ninja Gaiden series (2004-present)

-In Ninja Gaiden (2004), the first release in the second generation of the Ninja Gaiden series, the plot precedes Ryu's acquisition of the Dragon Sword, though it contains story elements similar to the Master System port of the original game in that while Ryu is visiting his uncle Murai, Hayabusa Village is annihilated in his absence and a sword known as the "Dark Dragon Blade" is stolen by the evil Doku, whom Ryu vainly tries to stop before he is slain in his attempt.
+In Ninja Gaiden (2004), Ryu obtains the Dragon Sword.
+While Ryu is visiting his uncle Murai, Hayabusa Village is annihilated in his absence and a sword known as the "Dark Dragon Blade" is stolen by the evil Doku.
 He is brought back to life by his clan's animal spirit, the falcon, and he searches for the stolen sword while hoping to avenge his clan.
 He defeats Doku and then his overlord, the Holy Emperor Vigoor, and recovers the blade.
 In the end, Ryu and his newest accomplice, a fiend-hunter named Rachel, encounter the mysterious "Dark Disciple", who is actually Ryu's traitorous uncle.
 After Murai's death, Ryu destroys the sword.

-The plot of 2008's Ninja Gaiden: Dragon Sword begins with kunoichi Momiji abducted by the rival Black Spider ninja clan.
-Ryu's objective therein is to find seven Dark Dragonstones, defeating several bosses along the way.
+The plot of 2008's Ninja Gaiden: Dragon Sword has Ryu find seven Dark Dragonstones, defeating several bosses along the way.
 At the climax, Doku's former servant Ishtaros steals the stones and defeats Ryu in battle.
 However, when Kureha—Momiji's sister and a childhood friend of Ryu from the previous game who had died in the village attack—fuses with an object called the Dragon Eye, the stones transform into the Dragon Sword.
-Ryu defeats Ishtaros and her sister (who takes the shape of a dragon during battle), then frees Momiji and returns her home where they begin training together.
+Ryu defeats Ishtaros and her sister, frees Momiji and returns her home where they begin training together.